itmayziii/auth-backend/README.md

 * Rollback last migration - `docker exec -it auth_backend bash -c "npm run knex -- migrate:rollback"`
 * List migrations status - `docker exec -it auth_backend bash -c "npm run knex -- migrate:status"`

+### Tests
+Testing is a very important part of this codebase.
+We are not dealing with creating some website or utility package, we are dealing with a real person's identity on the internet and therefore security and testing need to be a priority.

+**Since we are using typescript you should make sure your changes are actually compiling before running the tests or else you won't see your changes reflected in the test output.
+The easiest way to do this is to run the application with `npm run start`, since this will auto recompile typescript for you.
+Alternatively you will need to run `npm run build` before running your tests.**

+#### Unit Tests
+Run unit tests with `npm run test:unit`, you can also run them in _watch_ mode for faster compilation times `npm run test:unit:watch`.

+#### Integration Tests
+Integration tests are a little more involved since we rely on external resources like a database.
+The easiest way to run the tests locally right now in the `backend` docker container `docker exec -it auth_backend bash -c "SERVER_PORT=4455 npm run test:integration"`.
+This is because the connection credentials to the database are using docker networking like `host=db` instead of `host=127.0.0.1`, so it is easier to run the tests from within the container to avoid changing the database credentials.

+Right now running Jest with `--forceExit` because of [this issue](https://github.com/facebook/jest/issues/9473).
+This is weird because we are closing the Node server with `server.close()` in an `afterAll` hook.

+**Make sure you have the app running first with `npm run start`.**

 ### Useful Tips
 #### Creating New DB Migrations
 You can use knex to create new migrations, just run